mmillar-bolis/MDunmeris/documents/about/subpages/webpage_design.md

 ## Quick Info:

-Want to skip the article and jump right in to creating and translating manuscripts?
+Want to jump right in to creating and translating your own manuscripts?
 Here's all you need:

 - [Markdown Syntax][2]
 - [Hayghin Daedric font][3] (based on [Ayembedt][4]\)